Vyral/carlos-gutierrez/_posts/2020-03-24-3-tips-for-starting-your-community-beautification-project.md

 {% include pullquote.html %}

 Everybody wins when you clean up the neighborhood.
-Not only is it nice to see a clean neighborhood, but it causes home values to rise too.
+Not only is it nice to see a clean neighborhood, but it also causes home values to rise.

 As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
 I’d love to help you beautify your neighborhood.